Hossain-Masud/Project-2/README.md

 ## Overview

 The Simple JavaScript Calculator is a straightforward web-based calculator built using JavaScript.
-It provides basic arithmetic operations to help users perform calculations quickly and efficiently.
+It provides basic arithmetic operations to help users perform calculations quickly and efficiently
 [Calculator](https://hossain-masud.github.io/Project-2/)